RediSearch/RediSearch/docs/docs/administration/overview.md

 linkTitle: "Technical overview"
 weight: 1
 description: >
-    Technical details of the internal design of Search and Query
+    Technical details of the internal design of RediSearch
 aliases:
   - /docs/stack/search/overview
   - /docs/stack/search/design/overview/
 ---

-# Search and Query Technical Overview
+# Technical Overview of the search and query features of Redis Stack

 ## Abstract

-Search and Query is a powerful text search and secondary indexing engine, built on top of Redis as a Redis Module.
+RediSearch is a powerful text search and secondary indexing engine, built on top of Redis as a Redis Module.

 Unlike other Redis search libraries, it does not use the internal data structures of Redis like sorted sets.
 Using its own highly optimized data structures and algorithms, it allows for advanced search features, high performance, and low memory footprint.
 It can perform simple text searches, as well as complex structured queries, filtering by numeric properties and geographical distances.

-Search and Query supports continuous indexing with no performance degradation, maintaining concurrent loads of querying and indexing.
+RediSearch supports continuous indexing with no performance degradation, maintaining concurrent loads of querying and indexing.
 This makes it ideal for searching frequently updated databases, without the need for batch indexing and service interrupts.

-The Enterprise version of Search and Query supports scaling the search engine across many servers, allowing it to easily grow to billions of documents on hundreds of servers.
+The Enterprise version of RediSearch supports scaling the search engine across many servers, allowing it to easily grow to billions of documents on hundreds of servers.

 All of this is done while taking advantage of Redis' robust architecture and infrastructure.
-Utilizing Redis' protocol, replication, persistence, clustering - Search and Query delivers a powerful yet simple to manage and maintain search and indexing engine, that can be used as a standalone database, or to augment existing Redis databases with advanced powerful indexing capabilities.
+Utilizing Redis' protocol, replication, persistence, clustering - RediSearch delivers a powerful yet simple to manage and maintain search and indexing engine, that can be used as a standalone database, or to augment existing Redis databases with advanced powerful indexing capabilities.

 ---